Pack these 6 things to be a more eco-friendly traveller

 But a new sunscreen brand, Amavara, has tackled all of these problems.
 A former Navy SEAL teamed up with a long-time skincare chemist to perfect a zinc-oxide sunscreen that feels like skincare.
 It’s good for your skin, safe for the planet and actually pleasant to wear.

 In my less environmentally-conscious days, I took every amenity from every hotel room.
-And after a decade traveling as a consultant, that added up.
+And after a decade travelling as a consultant, that added up.
 Many of these amenities still sit in a box in my basement.
 Just because the amenities are there and “free” doesn’t mean you have to use or take them.
 I won’t suggest refraining from pampering yourself with luxury toiletries at high-end hotels, but that tiny plastic bottle of shampoo from a Holiday Inn Express?
 You deserve better.

-I recommend traveling with your own soap, shampoo and conditioner in refillable, silicone containers.
+I recommend travelling with your own soap, shampoo and conditioner in refillable, silicone containers.
 They come in carry-on sizes and allow you to use your preferred brands from home.
 If you go this route, make it obvious the toiletries in the bathroom have not been touched.
 Leave them off to the side in their original presentation so housekeeping staff can see they don’t need replaced.

-Bamboo Toothbrush and Straws
+Bamboo toothbrush and straws

 I’ve walked across beaches strewn with plastic waste, and saw a surprising number of discarded toothbrushes.
 And plastic straws may be the only easily distinguishable item more common than toothbrushes on these polluted beaches.
 After all, they’ve become ubiquitous despite usually being unnecessary.